 I am a qualified counsellor/psychotherapist.
-I am currently offering sessions online, and I normally work in Newington, Edinburgh.
+I am currently offering sessions online, and I am based in Edinburgh.

 There are many different reasons that people seek out counselling: perhaps you have been feeling low or anxious; perhaps you would like the opportunity to explore a particular event or time in your life; perhaps you are feeling uncomfortable within yourself for some as yet unknown reason.
+Someone in your life might have suggested you try counselling to help you with anxiety or depression.
 Maybe life has become more difficult, and you feel like you are struggling to cope.

 Seeking out help is the first step, and I know it’s a difficult one.
-Starting working with a counsellor is daunting, and the work itself can be painful, but you won’t be doing it alone, your counsellor will be right there with you.
+Starting working with a counsellor is daunting, and the work itself can be painful, but you won’t be doing it alone, I'll be right there with you.

 Ideally, we’ll meet at the same time every week, and sessions will normally last 50 minutes.
 In our first session we’ll talk a little bit about what your expectations are, and about the issues that bring you to counselling.
 In this first session, we’ll agree on our boundaries, including, most importantly, the confidentiality of our work.
 We might also think about how long we might plan to work together.